 Common Name: Sea Purslane

-Halimione portulacoides is a Evergreen Shrub up to 0.75 metres tall.
+Halimione portulacoides is an evergreen shrub that can grow up to 0.75 metres tall.

 It has edible uses.